tel: +48 888 99 98 98

 price from 7 pcs

-Call us tel: +48 22 499 98 98 or contact us through contact form on the contact page.
-You can check the power as well as the shape of magnet in our force calculator magnetic calculator
+Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
+You can check the lifting capacity and the shape of magnet in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.